lhcb/first-analysis-steps/11-eos-storage.md

 EOS by `ganga` you can access them from your terminal by mounting your EOS area.

+> ## Important! {.callout}
-Important: mounting eos is discouraged by the LHCb data management team, and no support will be provided by them for problems/questions related to it.
+> Important: mounting eos is discouraged by the LHCb data management team,
+> and no support will be provided by them for problems/questions related to it.

 On `lxplus` you can mount EOS like this: